 As a marketing consultant or freelance business growth professional, there is no greater tool than your original marketing pitch to a potential new client.
 This is the one document that will establish your identity and why you are the best fit for the opportunity, and help you sign a simple marketing contract with the client.
 If you’re not sure how to write a proposal template or how to prepare a quote template, however, you can follow these expert suggestions.
 They’ll ensure your pitch stands out – and you walk away with the gig.

 1. Start with a template

 In today’s world of online knowledge sharing, there is absolutely no reason to go it alone.
 There are dozens, if not hundreds, of templates for freelancers to choose from (although not so many geared specifically toward freelance marketers.)
-To figure out if a proposal is legitimate or professional enough to use with your start-up, maker sure the author of the template has experience working in the industry.
+To figure out if your digital marketing agency proposal template is legitimate or professional enough to use with your start-up, maker sure the author of the template has experience working in the industry.
 Bonsai’s freelance proposal templates, for example, come from those with decades behind their knowledge of what works – and what doesn’t -- with proposals.
 Avoid templates produced by shady websites or those who have no proven background working in freelance services or marketing.

 2. Show knowledge of their goals